osgi/osgi.enroute/osgi.enroute.web.simple.provider/readme.md

 ### File caching

+Web servers are in an excellent position to optimize the traffic.
+They have access to the static resources in the bundles and can easily cache and pre-zip the resources on the file system.
+They should support debug and production modes to handle caching.

+The WebServer supports caching, compression, ranges, ETags, and If* headers to optimize the use of bandwidth.

 ### Error handling

 For Segregated Content bundles, it is possible to provide a static error page for 404 errors.
 For any other usage, you should register a servlet with the `osgi.http.whiteboard.servlet.errorPage` property in the usual way.
 (See 140.4.1 of the Compendium.)